 First Nations & Inuit (residents of Quebec)

-The four QFNIFMP places are available at all of the Quebec faculties of medicine (Université Laval, Université de Montréal, McGill University and Université de Sherbrooke).
+The four QFNIFMP places are shared by the four Quebec faculties of medicine (Université Laval, Université de Montréal, McGill University and Université de Sherbrooke).
 The choice of university is based on a candidate’s preference, as well as available places within those faculties.
+NB: You must submit an application for each Faculty of Medicine to which you are seeking admission, respecting their deadlines.

 - be a Quebec resident;

-- meet the general requirements for admission to the MDCM program (university applicants) or Med-P program (CEGEP applicants);
+- meet all other general requirements for admission to the MDCM program (university applicants) or Med-P program (CEGEP applicants);

-A prescreening determines which applications will move forward in the admissions process (one-on-one interviews, First Nations or Inuit standardized autobiographical essay (NASPN-I), McGill MMIs), is based on a candidate’s academic record (CEGEP or university R score).
-Approximately 14 candidates for will be selected to continue on in the admissions process.
-They will be notified by e-mail with information on subsequent steps.
+Prescreening is based on the academic record (CEGEP R-Score or university CGPA converted to the R score equivalent).
+Approximately 14 candidates will be selected to continue on in the admissions process.
+They will be notified by e-mail with information on subsequent steps in March.

 The final rank order list will be weighted according to the following criteria: